 Turkey is the second meat in this list of iron rich foods.
 It’s white meat that has many health benefits, including being a good source of iron.

 113g (3.98 ounces) of turkey contains 6.9% of the iron RDI (reference daily intake).

 The darker the turkey meat, the more iron it contains, which would normally be the thigh meat.

 Turkey is also a very high source of protein, as well as other vitamins and minerals that have great health benefits.

-Broccoli is a very nutritious and versatile vegetable, it has high amounts of Vit C which helps the body to absorb iron better.
+Broccoli is a very nutritious and versatile vegetable.
+It has high amounts of Vit C which help the body to absorb iron better.

 1 cup of broccoli contains 3.7% of the iron RDI (reference daily intake).